 A mediator is a professional who's specially trained to:

 Mediators don't work for the Ministry of Children and Family Development.
-Instead, the Attorney General chooses and hires them.
-This is so that mediators don't take sides.
+Mediators work for the Attorney General.

 Mediators help everyone involved in your child's case to work together to:

-- decide on a plan of care that puts your child's best interests first, and
+- decide on a plan of care that puts your child's best interests first

 How can mediation help me?